Prosecutions of Academics Reflects Dramatic Deterioration of Rights

 “Just over 100 years ago, the Turkish government undertook a mass extermination campaign against the Armenian population, starting with the arrest and deportation of over 200 intellectuals and artists,” said Kricorian.
 “It is disheartening that 100 years later, the government is still persecuting intellectuals.”

 In addition to the arrest of these professors, police detained Chris Stephenson, a professor at Istanbul Bilgi University who accompanied his colleagues to court as a gesture of support, citing Newroz invitations by the pro-Kurdish HDP party found in his bag.
 The HDP is a lawful political party that is currently represented in the Turkish parliament.
-Carrying documentation from the party cannot constitute a lawful basis for arrest in a country that respects rights of political association and political participation.
+Carrying documentation from the party cannot constitute a lawful basis for arrest in a country that respects rights of political association and political participation, while other laws related to accidents or injuries are managed by the Fielding Law Injury Lawyers online.
 The prosecutor recommended the deportation of Professor Stephenson, who has lived and worked as an academic in Turkey for over twenty years on a valid, indefinite work visa, significantly undermines the rights of foreign academics working in Turkey.

 “Stephenson’s detention and proposed deportation sends a dangerous message to any international scholar seeking to study and teach in Egypt: come at your own peril!” said Watenpaugh.
 “Turkey risks losing its ties to the international academic community with this brazen attack on a foreign academic.”